Stay in Heart of One of North America's Oldest Settlements

 Annapolis Royal, Nova Scotia's Fort Anne NHS

-Each guest room commemorates individuals connected to the history of Annapolis Royal and the wider Atlantic world.
-Guests may stay in the room dedicated to Prince Edward, Duke of Kent and father of Queen Victoria, or in honour of Princess Louise, Duchess of Argyll.
-Other rooms pay tribute to Dame Marie Saint Étienne De La Tour de Belleisle, chatelaine of the estate and holder of one of the earliest seigneurial grants in North America.
+Each guest room reflects a chapter of Annapolis Royal’s remarkable past.
+Guests may stay in the Prince Edward Room, named for the Duke of Kent and father of Queen Victoria, or the Princess Louise Room, honouring the Duchess of Argyll.
+Other rooms recall figures such as Dame Marie Saint Étienne de La Tour de Belleisle, chatelaine of the estate and one of the earliest holders of a seigneurial grant in North America.

 Prince Edward Room